readium/lcp-specs/lcp.md

 The License Document may also contain links to external resources, information identifying the User, and information about what rights are conveyed to the User and which are not.
 Rights information may include things like the time for which the license is valid, whether the book may be printed or copied, etc.  Finally, the License Document always includes a digital signature to prevent modification of any of its components.

-*Figure 1 shows the relationships among the various components of LCP*
+*Figure 1: Relationships among the various components of LCP*

 ![LCP architecture](images/architecture.png)